Covid-19 assessment prior to admission

 You could potentially contract the virus, even if you have been vaccinated, however the likelihood of severe illness is reduced in most people.
 We do not currently know to what extent the vaccine stops Covid-19 from spreading.
 You should continue to follow the Government’s recommended guidance to protect your family, friends and community.

-Prior to admission, our Reservations team will enquire about your well-being and confirm that you have spent the appropriate time in isolation.
-If there are no concerns, an appointment will be made for you to come to the hospital to have a Covid-19 PCR swab taken.
-This will be within 48-72 hours prior to your admission.
+Prior to admission, our Reservations team will enquire about your well-being, whether you have had the COVID-19 virus within the last 90 days and confirm that you have spent the appropriate time in isolation.
+If there are no concerns, an appointment will be made for you to come to the hospital for your pre-assessment and a Covid-19 PCR test 72 hours prior to your admission.

 Following the Covid-19 test you will be advised to go straight home and continue with strict isolation.
 You are advised to continue avoiding using public transport.